Business Finance Guide

 Who are they?

-They’re hard-core investors, so be sure you’re ready for what they expect from you and where they want to take your business.
-Do your homework on them before approaching to make sure your business fits with their interests and when and how they like to invest.
-Your business is probably just one of many they’re investing in.
+They’re serious investors, so make sure you’re ready for what they’re looking for and where they want to take your company.
+Before approaching them, do your research to ensure that your company is a good fit for their interests, as well as when and how they want to invest.
+It’s likely that your company is just one of several that they’re funding.

 When do you want them to appear?

-Venture capitalists (VCs) tend to come in at a slightly later stage than angel investors – once your business is ready to scale up and really take off.
+Angel investors typically come in at a later stage than venture capitalists (VCs), when your company is ready to scale up and really take off.

 Where do you find them?

-Venture capitalists might find you if your business has been successful, especially if you have an innovative product that promises to be a real money generator.
-While you can find them listed online, the best option is to get an introduction through an angel investor, business advisor, lawyer, accountant, or other industry source.
+If your business has been successful, venture capitalists may come looking for you, especially if you have an original product that has the potential to be a major moneymaker.
+While you can look for them on the internet, getting an introduction from an angel investor, business advisor, lawyer, accountant, or other industry source is the best alternative.

 Why do they get involved?